 You should see a doctor if you would like to try antiviral medication because this requires a prescription.
 If you are having a lot of pain, get sores often, your sores are spreading, or have a sore that does not heal within 14 days you should see a doctor.
 If you have any signs of infection such as pain, swelling, warmth, pus, fever, eye pain, eye discharge, or changes to your vision you should see a doctor.
 If the virus is spread to the eyes it can damage your vision.

 Get Help From an Online Doctor

-Technology has now allowed patients to connect with healthcare providers quicker then ever before.
+Technology has now allowed patients to connect with healthcare providers quicker than ever before.
 Telehealth has grown tremendously in the last few years.
-At DrHouse you are able to connect with a online doctor or a board certified clinician in as little as 15 minutes.
+At DrHouse you are able to connect with an online doctor or a board-certified clinician in as little as 15 minutes.
 This is convenient when it comes to treating herpes sores faster.
 With Herpes the key to healing them faster is quick treatment.

 - Herpes sores are caused by the herpes simplex virus